nawarkhede/NdtvNews/README.md

 # news-in-terminal
-displays latest news to terminal
+displays latest weather and news to terminal

 Save news.py to local disk.